 Well, we all have heard somewhere (if not using it already) about Linux an Operating System that hardly gets a virus, that runs applications created to run only on Linux and can’t run Windows and macOS applications (at least not out of the box), and it’s free, as in free beer or as in speech.
 But how was Linux created?
 Why is it free?
 Who created it?

 Linus Benedict Torvalds is a Finnish software engineer born on December 28, 1969.
 Son of two Journalists named Anna and Nils Torvalds.
 He graduated with a Master’s Degree in Computer Science in 1996.

 He is the creator and maintainer of Linux Kernel and git distributed revision control designed to handle from small to large projects with speed and efficiency.

-The first prototype of Linux was created in 1991 where Linus created a post regarding the creation on Linux has a hobby.
-And its first release was in March, 1994 and was version 1.0.
+The first prototype of Linux was created in 1991 where Linus created a post regarding the creation of Linux has a hobby.
+And its first release was in March 1994 and was version 1.0.
 It was released using the General Public Licence Version 2.

-He worked for Transmeta since February 1997 until June 2003 and then started working on Open Source Development Labs, which has since merged with the Free Standards Group to become the Linux Foundation.
+He worked for Transmeta from February 1997 until June 2003 and then started working on Open Source Development Labs, which has since merged with the Free Standards Group to become the Linux Foundation.

 Linux mascot tux is named after is personal mascot with the same name.

 In 2008, Torvalds stated that he used the Fedora distribution of Linux and it was confirmed in a later 2012 interview.
 He has also posted updates about his choice of the desktop environment, often in response.

 At the beginning he wanted to name Linux Kernel Freax (a combination of “free”, “freak”, and the letter X to indicate that it is a Unix-like system), but his friend Ari Lemmke, who was the administrator of the FTP server where the kernel was first hosted for download, named Torvalds directory Linux.